-At Panacea Plastic Surgery our goal is to help you become a better educated consumer.
+At Panacea Plastic Surgery our goal is to help you become a better-educated consumer.
 We have compiled some useful statistics, studies, and surveys for you to review.
 Please let us know if you have any questions.
-For more information on labiaplasty check out our other blog here.

 According to a survey performed in Australia.
 Only 54% of GPs (General Practitioners) felt confident about giving patients adequate advice on labiaplasty.

-However, in the same survey 97% of patients asked those GPs about opinion of genital normality
+However, in the same survey, 97% of patients asked those GPs about the opinion of genital normality

-An interesting was study published in Sex Med which reviewed women on several different international websites and online communities.
+An interesting study was published in Sex Med reviewed women on several different international websites and online communities.
 What they found was that emotional discomfort regarding self-appearance and social and sexual relationships were the motivations that were the most frequent and the most prominent for considering labial reduction surgery.

 In a retrospective study of labiaplasty patients, women reported their motivations for undergoing labiaplasty as follows: 1) aesthetic concerns (87%), 2) discomfort in clothing (64%), 3) discomfort with exercise (26%), and 4) entry dyspareunia (painful sexual intercourse) (43%).